nasserqadri/classification-probability-calibration/README.md

 # probability-calibration-heart-disease
-Probability calibration for heart disease/healthcare data
+Probability calibration for classification models - this template uses heart disease/healthcare data as an example.